MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_apppages.md

 ![cg-adminapppage.png](media/cg-adminapppage.png)

 ## CustomLearningViewer.aspx
-The CustomLearningViewer.aspx page provides a Viewer page for displaying Custom Learning contents.
+The CustomLearningViewer.aspx page provides a viewer for displaying Custom Learning contents in the web part.
 For example, if you copy a Playlist link and share it with a co-worker, the link, when clicked, takes the user to the Viewer page and displays the linked content.
 We’ll cover this page and its functionality in more detail in later topics.

 ### View CustomLearningViewer.aspx